department-of-veterans-affairs/content-build/.github/PULL_REQUEST_TEMPLATE.md

-## Notice about main branch
-Until further notice, the main branch of this repo is locked.
-Pull requests should be made against the [integration-202510](https://github.com/department-of-veterans-affairs/content-build/tree/integration-202510) branch.

-Merges to the main branch for critical bugs or security updates are allowed.
-Please contact CMS Team in the [#platform-cms-team](https://dsva.slack.com/archives/CT4GZBM8F) channel if you need assistance.

 **Note**: Delete the description statements, complete each step. **None are optional**, but can be justified as to why they cannot be completed as written.
 Provide known gaps to testing that may raise the risk of merging to production.

 <!--